Library cards are issued at no charge to:

 - Accept responsibility for any use of the card

-- Present the card for all account transactions
+- Present the card or a valid ID for all account transactions

 - Pay all fees and replacement costs